donaldrich80/modular-gitlab-ci/docs/index.md

 --8<-- "lint/shell/all.md"

-!!! warning
-    This is a living document, and sometimes life is messy.
+!!! warning "This is a living document, and sometimes life is messy."